CircuitVerse/Interactive-Book/docs/finitestatemachine.md

 # FSM without output
 # Deterministic Finite Automata
-Unlike Mealy and Moore machine, this type of FSM doesn't have memory and combinational logic.The finite automata are called deterministic finite automata if the machine can read one symbol from the input string at a time.
+Unlike Mealy and Moore machine, this type of FSM doesn't have memory and combinational logic.
+The finite automata are called deterministic finite automata if the machine can read one symbol from the input string at a time.
-There is only one path for specific input from the current state to the next state.
+There is merely one path for specific input from the current state to the next state.
 It does not accept the null move, i.e., the DFA cannot change state without any input character.
 It can contain multiple final states.

  The state diagram of DFA has following features: